ut-ras/Demobots-Polargraph/readme.md

 Demobots is currently working on improving and adding to features to Polargraph (as of 2023).

-This repo contains different codebases: PolargraphESP32 (maintained) and PolargraphArduinoGIOT (deprecated, but may be visited sometime in the future).
+This repo contains different codebases: PolargraphESP32 (used, but not maintained) and PolargraphArduinoGIOT (deprecated, but may be visited sometime in the future).